Brave Combat Federation: KHK MMA

-KHK MMA is a Bahrain based mixed martial arts organization which promotes the growth of mixed martial arts in the region.
-KHK MMA is also the holding company of BRAVE Combat Federation.
+KHK MMA is a Bahrain based mixed martial arts organization that promotes the growth of mixed martial arts in the region.
+KHK Sports is also the holding company of BRAVE Combat Federation.
 KHK MMA was established by Sheikh Khalid bin Hamad Al Khalifa.
 Bahrain MMA is the official gym for KHK MMA.
 KHK MMA launched operations of BRAVE Combat federation on July 27, 2016, and officially launched the promotion on 23 September 2016.
 KHK MMA Fight Team features fighters from multiple promotions including Khabib Nurmagomedov, Frankie Edgar, Jose Torres and James Gallagher.
 Coaches and UFC Hall of Famers like Renzo Gracie, John Kavanagh, Bob Schirmer, and Pete Williams are also working with KHK MMA.